-It’s important to find the kinds of exercise that work for you, and for many people with anxiety issues, low intensity and relaxing types of exercise, such as road cycling, walking or even something like yoga.
+It’s important to find the kinds of exercise that work for you, and for many people with anxiety issues, low intensity and relaxing types of exercise, such as road cycling, walking or even something like yoga really help.

-But it’s all about finding the intensity that works for you.
+But it’s all about finding the level of intensity that works for you.

 Take a break and slow down

 Taking control of your situation sometimes means slowing down and taking a break.